jump-dev/jump-dev.github.io/_posts/2022-04-19-small-development-grant.md

  * Improve ComplexOptInterface.jl from a proof-of-concept into a robust, production-ready library
  * Integrate ComplexOptInterface into MathOptInterface, test and document
- * Integrate ComplexOptInterface into JuMP and document.
+ * Integrate ComplexOptInterface into JuMP, test and document.

 Benoît will be working on a part-time basis over the coming year, and will present an update during [JuMP-dev 2022](/meetings/juliacon2022/).